-4 Crucial Elements of Demand Planning
+4 Crucial Elements of Demand Planning in 2020

 How to Unleash the Full Potential of Your Business

 Businesses such as retailers, wholesalers, distributors, manufacturers and e-commerce are extremely dependent on demand, but are only profitable and sustainable businesses if constantly improving demand planning strategies and accuracy.
 They spend a lot of time studying and evaluating data, analyzing sales, and improving demand forecast and demand planning accuracy.

 First, let’s define what demand forecast and demand planning are and what is the difference between them.
 When we refer to a demand forecast we are talking about a prediction of the quantity of the product that is going to be sold, transferred or otherwise used during a specific time period.
 Demand planning is a process of planning future operations based on a previously made forecast.
 The advantages of an accurate forecast and planning, of course, include better purchasing if you have a good idea of what your customer is going to request from you, you can buy and sell better.

 A good analogy would be a weather forecast.
 If we know what the weather will be on a specific day and it is accurate, we know how to dress.
 If we do not know the weather forecast, we probably have to carry extra clothes as well as an umbrella just in case.
 By carrying all of these, you are losing a lot of resources: your energy, time, and probably opportunities (what if you need something you could have taken instead of those clothes?).
 But the situation is even more serious when we talk of demand forecasting and better corporate planning because we may sometimes be dealing with millions of dollars or more.